onap/vnfrqts-requirements/docs/Chapter5.rst

    (affinity / antiaffinity), minimum and maximum VDU instance numbers, and scaling aspect for horizontal scaling.

-The following table defines the TOSCA Type “derived from” values that SHALL be used when using the TOSCA Simple Profile for NFV version 1.0 specification [TOSCA-Simple-Profile-NFV-v1.0] for NFV VNFD.
+The following table defines the TOSCA Type "derived from" values that SHALL be used when using the TOSCA Simple Profile for NFV version 1.0 specification [TOSCA-Simple-Profile-NFV-v1.0] for NFV VNFD.